| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Each configuration file is responsible for a certain part of the GNU Radius functionality.
 The following table lists all configuration files along with a brief description of their purposes.

-Determines the runtime defaults for radiusd, such
+Determines the runtime defaults for radiusd

 as the IP address and ports to listen on, the sizes of the request